-The behaviour from $f_3$ is more clear when we measure the robustness ratio, as in Figure~\ref{adult}(e--h).
-Whilst it performs well for $k=0$ for all fairness metrics, it is the only method for all four metrics that consistently performs more poorly as noise increases.
+\paragraph{Robustness -- Adult Income} The behaviour from $f_{post}$ is more clear when we measure the robustness ratio shown in Figure~\ref{adult}(\subref{adult_rob_dp}, \subref{adult_rob_eo}, \subref{adult_rob_fp} \& \subref{adult_rob_tp}).
+While it performs well for $k=0$ for all fairness metrics, it is the only method for all four metrics that consistently performs more poorly as noise increases.
 The worst absolute score is in demographic parity, as is the biggest relative change.
-As $k\to10$, $R_k(f_3, M_{dp}, \mathbf{X})\to27$, and even for low noise $R_{1}(f_3, M_{dp}, \mathbf{X})\approx100$, which is an incredibly small amount of noise for such a colossal change in performance.

-All other methods show reasonably stable performance for large noise, as $R_{10}(f, M, \mathbf{X})<1$ for all metrics.
-The false positive method seems to show the worst stability for small levels of noise, as all methods exceed 1 for $k\in(0, 1)$.
+As $k\to10$, $R_k(f_{post}, M_{dp}, \mathbf{X})\to27$, and even for low noise $R_{1}(f_{post}, M_{dp}, \mathbf{X})\approx100$, which is an unusually small amount of noise for such a large change in performance.
+All other methods show reasonably stable performance for large noise as $R_{10}(f, M, \mathbf{X})<1$ for all metrics.
+The false positive method seems to show the worst stability for small levels of noise as all methods exceed $1$ for $k\in(0, 1)$.